Sreekee/Nvidia/README.md

 The DLI Teaching Kit includes access to free online DLI labs (“Qwiklabs”) using GPUs in the cloud - a value of up to $30 per person per lab.
 These online labs reinforce deep learning concepts presented in the Teaching Kit to students in a more applied manner.
 Each Qwiklab is a live, hands-on, self-paced learning environment that includes a set of interactive instructions to walk students through applied deep learning concepts.
 Students must complete each lab within the allotted time.

-`Syllabus.pdf` from the DLI Teaching Kit `.zip` suggests when in the course sequence to suggest students take specific DLI online labs.
+`Syllabus.pdf` from the DLI Teaching Kit `.zip` suggests when in the course sequence to suggest students take the following 3-lab sequence:

-The NVIDIA Deep Learning qwikLABS include:

-- Introduction to Deep Learning
+* Image Classification with NVIDIA DIGITS
-- Approaches to Object Detection using DIGITS
+* Object Detection with NVIDIA DIGITS
-- Getting Started with Deep Learning
-- Signal Processing using DIGITS
+* Image Segmentation with TensorFlow

-More detailed descriptions of the DL qwikLABS can be found [here](https://nvidia.qwiklab.com/tags/Deep%20Learning) in the catalogue.
+More DL labs and detailed descriptions can be found [here](https://nvidia.qwiklab.com/tags/Deep%20Learning) in the catalogue.
 To see a list of ALL available labs please go to the [catalog](https://nvidia.qwiklab.com/catalog) and click on the "Labs" tab.

-*To enable these labs for your students, please create an account at [nvidia.qwiklab.com] (https://nvidia.qwiklab.com) and send your Qwiklab account email address to [DeepLearningInstitute@nvidia.com](mailto: DeepLearningInstitute@nvidia.com) with the subject line “DLI Teaching Kit Qwiklab Access”.
+*To enable these labs for your students, please create an account [here] (https://nvidia.qwiklab.com) and send your Qwiklab account email address to [DeepLearningInstitute@nvidia.com](mailto: DeepLearningInstitute@nvidia.com) with the subject line “DLI Teaching Kit Qwiklab Access”.
 Email instructions will then follow for giving access to your students.*

 Please see `Online DLI Labs.pdf` from the DLI Teaching Kit `.zip` for more details.